Know Before You Go: Shaka Guide's Zion National Park Tour

 From March through November and again during Christmastime, Zion Canyon implements a mandatory shuttle system.

 Visitors to Zion Canyon must embark on the Zion Shuttle in order to traverse Zion Scenic Drive.
 No personal vehicles are permitted during shuttle season.
 These shuttles are free to all visitors.
+More information can be found on our Shuttle Guide.

 Visitor Center Shuttle